Alexander Lindsay of Glenesk: Biography

 Lindsay was the second surviving son to Sir David de Lindsay of Crawford and the Byres, and Mary Abernethy, widow of Andre de Leschelyn (Leslie), and a daughter and co-heiress of Alexander de Abernethy.
 Lindsay's father had been Constable of Edinburgh Castle and Berwick and active during the Wars of Independence.

 Lindsay was esquire to his cousin Thomas Stewart, 2nd Earl of Angus.
 Lindsay inherited his mother's lands in Angus, and also acquired some of the baronies allotted to his aunt Marget Aberhethy, Countess of Angus.
 Upon his marriage to Catherine Stirling around 1358, he consolidated his already large maternal inheritance, with that of his wife, which would add to the extensive landholdings of the Earldom of Crawford in north-east Scotland and elsewhere.

 Lindsay was knighted before 1368, He was party to a truce with England as "Chevalier et Baron" in 1369.
 He sealed with his nephew the settlements of the Crown (1371–1373) and was Justiciary in the North possibly as early of 1371 but definitely by 1373.

-He had many safe-conducts from the English kings Edward III and Richard II, and on December 1381, he obtained a passport to travel through England on a pilgrimage to the Holy Land.
+He had many safe-conducts from the English kings Edward III and Richard II, and in December 1381, he obtained a passport to travel through England on a pilgrimage to the Holy Land.
 He died on Crete some time before March 1382.